isfaidaznam/loan-repayment-prediction/README.md

    - Reason of extraction: 'months_since_last_delinquency' column does not have any appropriate value for Null values.
 Setting the Null value to 0 would be misleading.
 0 may indicate zero delinquency, instead of unknown.

 #### Transformation

+1. Transform Categorical Numeric Data into Numerical Data

+For this transformation, it converts the categorical data into numerical data where possible.
+The "Categorical Numeric Data" refers to numeric scale that was stored as a categorical values.
+For example, the 'term' column is a categorical data that has 2 values, "36 months" and "60 months".
+All letters and symbols will be removed.
+Hence, the "36 months" will transformed into "36".
+This method is future-proof where it is ready for any new term, which will somehow be implemented, such as "84 months", will be able to be process without errors.

+With some form of variations to handle each column's different needs, this kind of transformation will be applied to the following column:
+- term
+- employment_length
+- revolving_utillization

+2. Transform Non-Ordinal Categorical data into Numerical Data

+For this transformation, it converts Ordinal data into numerical data using various methods.
+The "Non-Ordinal Categorical data" refers to categorical data that has no clear linear order.
+For example, the 'home_ownership' column is a categorical data that has multiple values, such as "own", "rent", "mortgage", "other" and "none".
+Another extreme example is the "purpose" column. the values are vast and seems to be have a multi-dimensional relationship.
+Ranging from "car" to "home_improvement", "educational" to "small_business", and "major_purchase" to "debt_consolidation".
+These have no clear linear logical order.
+The "home_ownership" can be ordered in terms of how wealthy the person is.
+If we were to sort them from "None" to "Own", the "Mortgage" and "Other" doesn't seems to fit.

+Sorting them in terms of risk allows the model to understand the categorical data in a numerical format.
+Each category is assigned a numerical value based on its failure rate, which was calculated in the data analysis phase.
+These method is much like vectoring the categories into a their own unique vectors, then decreased the dimensionality into 1 dimension that is important to predict the failure repayment, which is the risk dimension.

+With some form of variations to handle each column's different needs, this kind of transformation will be applied to the following column:
+- home_ownership
+- verification_status
+- purpose

+3. Transform Date Data into Numerical Data

+For this transformation, it converts date data into numerical data using the timestamp method.
+The purpose of this is to allows the model to understand the relation of a date.
+The model will understood that "12 Jan 2024" is further forward than "6 May 2022" much like the number 500 is further away from 200.

+These transformation were applied on all date type columns such as the following:
+- issue_date
+- earliest_credit_line
+- last_payment_date
+- next_payment_date
+- last_credit_pull_date

+However, all these column were removed at the final stage before training the model.
+These may not be relevant as the question of 'when' did the person pay or 'when' is the issue date and other, may not effect the failure repayment.

+Furthermore, including date data in the model may not be relevant for future predictions, as the model would need to account for temporal trends and seasonality, which could add unnecessary complexity.
+By removing these columns, we can focus on the underlying relationships between the borrower's characteristics and loan features, and build a more robust and generalizable model.

+4. Transform Zip Code Data into Numerical Data

+For this transformation, it converts zip code data into numerical data by extracting the first three digits of the zip code. zipcode usually not being used for prediction task.
+However, each region consist of different types of populations with variety of portions.
+Hence, the data may be relevant in predicting the repayment failure.

+Additionally, zipcodes can be sorted as a numerical scale.
+Generally, zipcode of 43100 is nearby to zipcode 43100 physically.
+Hence, the 'zip_code' column is converted into a numerical value.

+5. Transform Address State Data into Numerical Data

+For this transformation, it converts address state data into numerical data using a base 26 conversion method.
+Address state such as "AL" will be treated as a base 24 digit.
+The symbol A represents the value 1, B represents 2, C represents 3, and so on.
+This type of transformation converts these 'base 24' digit into base 10 digit.
+Do note that base 10 digits are the ones we are using daily.

+The limitation of this method is the lack of relations between the transformed values.
+Unlike converting zipcode, the address state does not represent any physical relation to one another.
+For example, address code "KJ" does not sit next to "KK".
+The 'address_state' column is converted into a numerical value, solely to be able to be process further.
+Zipcodes may have more correlations than address state.

 #### Handling Missing Value

+1. Handling Missing Value in Numeric data

+Generally, all numeric values that will not make sense to have a negative number will be assign to -1.
+This value will represent unkown.
+This method applies to columns including, but not limited to:
+- loan_amount
+- funded_amount
+- funded_amount_investors
+- interest_rate
+- installment
+- annual_income
+- no_delinquency_2yrs
+- no_open_accounts
+- public_records

+2. Handling Missing Value in Categorical Data

+Categorical data that have a defined "other" categories such as "home_ownership" column will be use as an assignment for missing values.
+This is due to the unknown nature of the category "other" where the unknown value dimmed fit for the description.

+With some form of variations to handle each column's different needs, this kind of handling missing values will be applied to the following column:
+- home_ownership : Missing values will be treated as "other"
+- verification_status : Missing values will be treated as "Not Verified"
+- purpose : Missing values will be treated as "other"

 #### Normalisation

+After feature extraction, transformation, and handling missing data, all values in all column are now in numeric values.
+The variety of range of each columns are vast.
+Some reaches 6,000,000 some are negative numbers.
+Normalizing the values into a (-1,1) range is used on all columns.

 ### 1.1.3 Exploratory Data Analysis (EDA)
 EDA was conducted to understand the relationships between the features and the target variable.
 The following insights were gained: